corona-warn-app/cwa-app-ios/Kurzwahl2020/SwiftUI Doc & Help.md

 * 24:30 Creating Dependencies on BindableObject (@ObjectBinding)
 * 26:50 Creating Dependencies Indirectly; put the model into the environment so it can be used everywhere in the app
 * 28:52 When would I use EnvironemntObject vs. ObjectBinding?
-* 29:36 Environment:
-** Data applicable to an entire hierarchy
-** Convenience for indirection
-** Accent color, right-to-left, and more
+* 29:36 Environment: Data applicable to an entire hierarchy – Convenience for indirection – Accent color, right-to-left, and more
+* 30:30 Sources of Truth: @State and @BindableObject (for external data, the model)
-*
+* 31:40 Building Reusable Components

 Anatomy of an Update